spam.py

 If key is provided:

-• key will be used to store a record of opts and kw_opts in cache.
+- key will be used to store a record of opts and kw_opts in

-• If a user input does not fall within the designated options, the response will be forwarded to the callback of the Option instance registered under key through its call() method.
+cachewhen callingprint_options(), you can pass in key as the key argument. - If a user input does not fall within the designated options, the response will be forwarded to the

 If key is not provided: